How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 Do not overload the drum → the fabric needs water and space to remain supple

-These simple actions significantly extend the quality of the fabric.
+These simple steps significantly extend the quality of the fabric.

 Yes.